pandrich/UltrafastResearch/README.md

 # UltrafastResearch

-A repo for some code I used for the analysis of data collected with a femtosecond pump-probe spectrocopy setup
+Juoyter notebooks with useful code for the analysis of data collected with a femtosecond pump-probe spectrocopy setup.